Evidences of low-diffusion bubbles around Galactic pulsars: Introduction

 In addition to Geminga and Monogem, many more ICS $\gamma$-ray halos could have been already detected in the direction of other Galactic pulsars by Imaging Atmospheric Cherenkov Telescopes (IACTs), HAWC, MILAGRO and {\it Fermi}-LAT.
 The HAWC Collaboration has recently released the 2HWC catalog \cite{Abeysekara:2017hyn} which contains 39 sources detected close to the Galactic plane.
 Many of them have an extended $\gamma$-ray morphology, and are spatially close to powerful Galactic pulsars.
 The HESS Collaboration has recently published the results of a the HGPS catalog which is the most comprehensive survey of the Galactic plane in VHE $\gamma$ rays.
 This publication includes Galactic sky maps and the catalog with the properties of the 78 sources \cite{H.E.S.S.:2018zkf}.
 Many of these sources have been detected as extended, and are probably associated to PWNe.
 Therefore, the 2HWC and HGPS catalogs represent two rich datasets for investigating the acceleration mechanism of $e^+$ from PWNe, and their diffusion around those sources.
+Following the detection of Geminga and Monogem extended halos, the possible presence of similar objects around other Galactic pulsars has been explored in \cite{Linden:2017vvb}, by assuming a "Geminga-like" TeV halo for each considered pulsar.
+Moreover, the expected number of ICS halos detectable by current and future observatories has been estimated in \cite{Sudoh:2019lav}.
+As discussed in the rest of the present paper, we significantly extend the current literature by performing a complete calculation of the ICS flux for each considered source.
+Furthermore, we present a novel analysis of the data provided by HGPS catalog to characterize the observed gamma-ray emission around many Galactic pulsars, in the light of the presence a possible ICS halo.

 In the first part of this paper we will inspect how the extension of the ICS halo in PWNe depends on the age and distance of the host pulsar, and on the intensity of the diffusion coefficient present around them.
 The ICS halo size is a key parameter for IACTs which have a limited instantaneous field of view of $4-5^{\circ}$.
 Then, we will show how the ICS halo size depends on the extension of the low-diffusion bubble and the pulsar proper motion.
 In fact, pulsars have an average proper motion of 100 km/s \cite{Hobbs:2005yx} and, as we have shown in \cite{DiMauro:2019yvh}, this effect distorts the ICS $\gamma$-ray morphology.
 In the present study, we argue that the most promising energy range for searching for ICS halos is above 100 GeV, where IACTs, and HAWC and Milagro operate.
 We then use the ICS flux to predict the brightest pulsars around which HAWC should detect an ICS halo.
 Finally, we predict the number of ICS halos detectable by HESS, HAWC and in the future by the Cherenkov Telescope Array (CTA) \cite{Acharya:2017ttl}.